mintyry/quiz-time/README.md

-# quiz-time A Quiz About Pokémon!
+# Quiz-Time: A Quiz About Pokémon!

 ## Description